Tokyo-Viddy/Tokyo-Viddy/README.md

 - I’m interested in IT, cycling, camping, hiking, board games, bouldering, and much more.
 - I’m always looking to grow and currently trying to better myself as a product owner.
-- How to reach me: Github is the easiest way, or you can send me an email at **david@gregorato.com**
+- How to reach me: Github is the easiest way, or find me on LinkedIn

 <link href="//maxcdn.bootstrapcdn.com/font-awesome/4.1.0/css/font-awesome.min.css" rel="stylesheet" />